 Hereditary fructose intolerance is a rare disease that affects the body’s ability to metabolize carbohydrates.
 It occurs when there is a mutation in the ALDOB gene.
 The mutation causes the enzyme aldolase B to be defective.
-Aldolase B catalyzes the conversion of fructose-6-phosphate into dihydroxyacetone phosphate and glyceraldehyde 3-phosphate.
+Aldolase B catalyses the conversion of fructose-6-phosphate into dihydroxyacetone phosphate and glyceraldehyde 3-phosphate.

 Fructose is a simple sugar found in many foods.
 It is important because it helps your body use other sugars more efficiently.
 It is usually made when you eat fruit.
 When you eat too much fructose, it can make you gain weight.
-Some people who do not digest fructose well get diarrhea.
+Some people who do not digest fructose well get diarrhoea.
 Your doctor can test your blood to see if you have high levels of fructose.
 You may need to take medicine to help you digest fructose better.

 This is due to an absence of the enzyme fructose-l-phosphate aldehyde dehydrogenase, resulting in an increase in fructose-1-phospate in the liver, kidneys, and small intestine.
-This condition can be life threatening in babies and ranges from mild to serious in older children and adults; it may cause vomiting, diarrhea, abdominal pain, dehydration, and coma.
+This condition can be life threatening in babies and ranges from mild to serious in older children and adults; it may cause vomiting, diarrhoea, abdominal pain, dehydration, and coma.

 People who have high fructose intake usually develop a strong dislike to sweet fruits and sweets.
 They may experience severe abdominal pain, vomiting and low blood sugar after eating foods containing fructose.
 Early diagnosis is important because they can lead normal lives if adopting a fructose-free diet, but if left untreated, the condition can lead them to permanent physical harm.